ibm-cloud-docs/watsonxdata/ingest_rstapi_cli.md

    ```
    {: codeblock}

-   For IBM Cloud, the Spark driver, executor vCPU and memory combinations must be in a 1:2, 1:4, or 1:8 ratio.
-See [Default limits and quotas for Analytics Engine instances](https://cloud.ibm.com/docs/AnalyticsEngine?topic=AnalyticsEngine-limits).
+   If IBM Analytics Engine Serverless instance on IBM Cloud is registered as external Spark on {{site.data.keyword.lakehouse_short}}, the Spark driver, executor vCPU and memory combinations must be in a 1:2, 1:4, or 1:8 ratio.
+See Default limits and quotas for Analytics Engine instances.
    {: note}

    |Environment variable name|Description|